-Does the BCMC cater to a particular style of music?
+Does the conference cater to one style of music?

 The short answer: No.